musicalmaya12/TeamRocket/README.md

 #### Usage of the Spotify API to link our playlist to Spotify

-We used Spotify API to fetch the information of the songs.
-First we generated a token from Spotify using https://accounts.spotify.com/api/token.
+We used the Spotify API to fetch the information of the songs.
+First, we generated a token from Spotify using https://accounts.spotify.com/api/token.
 Then with the token, we proceeded to obtain details of the songs using "Search for Item" API (https://api.spotify.com/v1/search).
 To use the Spotify "Search for Item" API (read more: https://developer.spotify.com/documentation/web-api/reference/#/operations/search), we passed 3 parameters to it, **q**, **type** and **limit**.
   - **q** (required): it allows filters including *album, artist, track, year, upc, tag:hipster, tag:new, isrc*, and *genre* to filter out irrelevant matches.
 We used *track* and *artist* to refine the matches.
   - **type** (required): we used *type: 'track'* to get information about the track.
   - **limit** (optional): we set *limit: 5* to get the top 5 matches.

 The response JSON from Spotify looks like the sample response below.
-Among the top 5 mathes we recieved from Spotify, we further refined these 5 mathes by finding the exact song title and artist match.
-Finaly, the link to listen at Spotify was obtained via ```<the_best_match>.external_urls.spotify```.
+Among the top 5 matches we recieved from Spotify, we further refined these 5 matches by finding the exact song title and artist match.
+Finally, the link to listen at Spotify was obtained via ```<the_best_match>.external_urls.spotify```.
 We wrapped the title of the song with the link so users can listen to it at Spotify via clicking the title.

 Sample Response:
 ```